mr-stezz/mr-stezz.github.io/_posts/2012-08-01-listers-group.md

 category: case-study
 ---
 <div class="text-col t--center">
-  <p class="lede">In 2012, I designed the flagship website of Listers Group, a privately owned car and van dealer operating in the West Midlands, UK.</p>
+  <p class="lede">In 2012 I helped design the flagship website of Listers Group, the largest privately owned car and van dealer in the UK, operating in the Midlands.</p>
-  <p>Together with <a href="http://twitter.com/abitgone">Anthony Williams</a>, we created a mobile strategy for Listers, making the content mobile friendly and scalable.
-I created wireframes, and designed primarily in the browser.</p>
+  <p>Together with Aaron Stezycki and <a href="http://twitter.com/abitgone">Anthony Williams</a>, we designed a new visual style for the site, with an approach to modularising components, using scalable graphics and making the experience more holistic.</p>
   <p>Listers was also my first real foray into the world of Github.</p>
 </div>
 <figure class="gallery">